 Ling Ling in Drawn Together is shown to be a horrible driver until he gets surgery to be less Asian.
 Yeah.

 Stinkmeaner from The Boondocks.
-Of course, this is probably because he's blind and has a seething hatred for humanity as a whole.
+This is probably because he's blind and has a seething hatred for humanity as a whole.

 An Animaniacs short titled "Little Old Slappy From Pasadena" is essentially a music video for the song "The Little Old Lady From Pasadena", with Slappy Squirrel in the title role, racing around town as the song plays.